EnergyAustralia (state government enterprise)

 EnergyAustralia was a state–owned enterprise of the Government of New South Wales, Australia.
-It was electricity and gas supplier and retailer which primarily supplied the Sydney, Newcastle and Central Coast areas of New South Wales.
-Since market deregulation, it increased its focus on retail supply opportunities in electricity and gas to the Victorian market and electricity in the deregulated south–east corner of Queensland.
+It was electricity and gas supplier and retailer which primarily supplied the Sydney, Newcastle and Central Coast areas of New South Wales. after market deregulation, it increased its focus on retail supply opportunities in electricity and gas to the Victorian market and electricity in the deregulated South East Queensland.

 History

-EnergyAustralia has origins over 100 years old, and was formed after a merger in 1996 between Orion Energy (formerly Shortland Electricity and Shortland County Council) and Sydney Electricity (formerly Sydney County Council, Mackellar County Council and St George County Council).
+EnergyAustralia was formed from a merger in 1996 of Orion Energy (formerly Shortland Electricity and Shortland County Council) and Sydney Electricity which had succeeded Sydney County Council.

+In 2005, EnergyAustralia formed a partnership with International Power to operate the retail business in Victoria and South Australia.
+EnergyAustralia sold its 50% share of the partnership to International Power, who then rebranded the former partnership as Simply Energy (now Engie Australia).

-In 2011, EnergyAustralia's retail business and company name was sold to TRUEnergy.
-In 2012, TRUEnergy adapted the name EnergyAustralia.
-The distribution business remained a state government enterprise and was renamed Ausgrid.
+On 1 March 2011, EnergyAustralia's retail business was sold to CLP Group.
+The distribution business was renamed Ausgrid.